ANSI/ISA-95: Part 4: Object models and attributes for Manufacturing Operations Management

 The SP95 committee is yet developing part 4 of ISA-95, which is entitled "Object Models and Attributes of Manufacturing Operations Management".
 This technical specification defines object models that determine which information is exchanged between MES activities (which are defined in part 3 by ISA-95).
 The models and attributes from part 4 are the basis for the design and the implementation of interface standards and make sure of a flexible lapse of the cooperation and information-exchange between the different MES activities.

+Part 5: Business to manufacturing transactions

 ISA-95.00.05 B2M Transactions Part 5 of ISA-95: "Business to manufacturing transactions" Also part 5 of ISA-95 is yet in development.
 This technical specification defines operation between office and production automations-systems, which can be used together with the object models out part 1 & 2.
 The operations connect and organise the production objects and activities that are defined through earlier parts of the standard.
 Such operations take place on all levels within a business, but the focus of this technical specification lies on the interface between enterprise- and control systems.
 On the basis of models, the operation will be described and becomes the operation processing logically explained.

 Within production areas activities are executed and information is passed back and forth.
 The standard provides reference models for production activities, quality activities, maintenance activities and inventory activities.